 Sky Ruling Elites got snookered by BNSF Railway and Washington State Department of Ecology’s (DoE) Environmental cleanup scam into accepting financial responsibility for a wastewater treatment facility that town residents cannot afford.

-Even though sewer rates have skyrocketed, sewer treatment plant operations remain deep in the red and Sky officials are in a desperate race to find a solution before the wastewater reserve fund runs out of money.
+Even though sewer rates have already skyrocketed, wastewater treatment facility operations remain deep in the red and Sky officials are in a desperate race to find a solution before the facility’s reserve fund runs out of money.

 Town officials are betting Obsidian Finance Group LLC’s proposed residential development will provide the much needed Hail Mary pass.